cccswann/cccswann/README.md

 🗻  I love learning languages and am actively studying for the Japanese Language Proficiency Test N2 (Advanced) this December. \
 🌱  My current hobby project is building a 6502 microprocessor-based breadboard computer.

+## My Projects

+Please see the pinned repositories below for the most recent projects I have been working on.

 ## Contact Me

 [<strong>My LinkedIn Profile</strong>](https://www.linkedin.com/in/ciaraswann) <br><br>